Sir Walter Raleigh,

 The spelling used in those days was rather erratic and thus "Raleigh" is just one of the (over 40) ways in which his surname was written.
 He used numerous of these spellings, with "Rawleigh", "Ralegh" and "Rawley" being more often used than the currently accepted version.
 His name was pronounced "raw lie" and it is said he is never known to have used the modern "Raleigh" spelling.

 He is known to have attended church in East Budleigh.
-The nearby sea-side town of Budleigh Salterton is the setting for the painting "The boyhood of Raleigh" by Millais (on show at the Tate Gallery, although from May 20th. to September 30th., 2000 it will be in an exhibition about Raleigh at the Fairlynch Museum, Budleigh Salterton).
+The nearby sea-side town of Budleigh Salterton is the setting for the painting "The boyhood of Raleigh" by Millais (on show at the Tate Gallery, with more information available at the nearby Fairlynch Museum, Budleigh Salterton).
 Since it was painted in 1870 it's not surprising that the wall still exists.

 He was quite tall (six foot) considering that the average height was lower then than now.
 He is said to have retained his strong Devonshire accent during all his time at Court.
 In those days a regional accent was not such a disadvantage as it has been of late.